Sly143/neural-numerical-replicability/README.md

 # neural-numerical-replicability
 This project aims to provide tools to analyse the influence of numerical imprecision under different platforms in the context of neural computational replicability, taking as a case study a small neural network composed of Hodgkin-Huxley-type neurons.
 The simulated models and their parameters are described in JCN_2019_Eqs_Parameters.pdf file.
 The project was implemented using C/C++ program language.
 The Ordinary Differential Equations (ODEs) were solved using Runge–Kutta fourth-order method (RK4), implemented by Boost C++ library, specifically Boost.Numeric.Odeint module.
+To see equations and parameters, check the file _JCN_2019_v4.0_appendix_Eqs_Parameters_

 # Software requirements:
 - C/C++ compiler (ex: gcc)